 Applicants can also request one of the following silent auction item packages:

 - Whitby Recreation Gift Certificate ($250 value)

 The Performing Arts Community Development Fund (PACDF) utilizes net revenues from the 2008-2012 Mayor's Galas to provide financial support to Whitby based community groups/organizations with a presence in Whitby for performing arts programs, events, initiatives and projects.

 Funding is provided for community grants of up to $5,000.
 Funding of up to $25,000 may be available for exceptional performing arts programs, events, projects or initiatives, including capital.

 Applicants must fill out the Mayor's Community Development Fund Application Form or the Performing Arts Community Development Application Form.
 Please ensure you complete all sections in detail as incomplete applications will be returned for completion.

-Funding for community grants in 2018 will be accepted from January 1 - March 31, 2018.
-MCDF lead cause or charity applications for the Mayor's Golf Tournament are due March 31, 2018.
+Applications for community grants are accepted on an ongoing basis.
+MCDF lead cause or charity applications for the Mayor's Fundraiser are due October 31, 2019 and Mayor's Golf Tournament are due March 31, 2020.

 Please email completed application to email@example.com or mail to:

 Staff Advisor, Grants Review Committee